 - Treatment Discounts in South Korea (3)

 Temperature scanners are located before passport controls.
-There, airport staff will help the visitor to download the “quarantine app” on their smartphones.
+IF REQUIRED, the airport staff will help the visitor to download the “quarantine app” on their smartphones.
 This app has to be updated twice a day by the user.
 If the user fails to update his status on the app, an official might call or visit the place of stay.

 Once everything has been set, an immigration officer will call your contact in South Korea (written in the “yellow form”) to verify the relationship.
 In the case of Medical Avenue’s clients, our team will give you all the numbers and info needed before flying to South Korea.

 Mandatory 10-days quarantine

 Medical Avenue’s clients (the majority) don’t have a permanent residence in South Korea.
 Thus, clients coming to South Korea will have to go through the mandatory 10-days quarantine at a government facility.
 The cost of that facility is around $80-$120 USD per day, with 3 meals included.

 At the airport, once the visitors go through passport control and COVID-19 quarantine regulation’s control, they can have access to their travel bags.
 Going out from the airport gate, visitors CANNOT have contact with other people.
 Instead, they have to go through one last check up point.

 Medical Avenue’s assistance during “COVID-19 quarantine”

 Medical Avenue’s team will help you during your COVID-19 quarantine period.
 Our medical coordinators will make sure you and your family have all the basic needs covered.
 Our team will also be reachable 24/7 in case of an emergency.
 Although we cannot meet you in person, we will be available by phone.
 We will assist you with arrangements to make your stay as comfortable as possible.